rhel-labs/learn-katacoda/ansible-idm/step3.md

 On most Linux operating systems, the DNS servers that the system uses for name resolution are defined in the */etc/resolv.conf* file.

-Retrieve the IP address of *host02* -
+Retrieve the IP address of *host02* and store it in the IP environment variable -

 `IP=$(hostname -i | awk '{print $NF}')`{{execute T3}}

-Set the DNS nameserver to point to the IPA server in the */etc/resolv.conf* file
+Set the DNS nameserver to point to the IP address of the IPA server in the */etc/resolv.conf* file

 `sed -i '2i nameserver '``echo $IP`` /etc/resolv.conf`{{execute T3}}